jonmarkgo/cutthroat-anagrams/README.md

 ---

-*Built with ❤️ using Elixir, Phoenix, and modern web technologies.*
+*Built with ❤️ using Elixir, Phoenix, and modern web technologies by JonMarkGo and Claude Code.*